-If the vehicle has Forward Collision Alert (FCA), it also has AEB, which includes Intelligent Brake Assist (IBA).
+The AEB system may help avoid or reduce the harm caused by front-end crashes.
+AEB includes Intelligent Brake Assist (IBA).
 When the system detects a vehicle ahead in your path that is traveling in the same direction that you may be about to crash into, it can provide a boost to braking or automatically brake the vehicle.
 This can help avoid or lessen the severity of crashes when driving in a forward gear.
 Depending on the situation, the vehicle may automatically brake moderately or hard.
 This automatic emergency braking can only occur if a vehicle is detected.
 This is shown by the FCA vehicle ahead indicator being lit.
 See

-The system works when driving in a forward gear between 8 km/h (5 mph) and 80 km/h (50 mph), or on vehicles with Adaptive Cruise Control (ACC), above 4 km/h (2 mph).
+The system works when driving in a forward gear between 8 km/h (5 mph) and 80 km/h (50 mph).
 It can detect vehicles up to approximately 60 m (197 ft).